Flexible right to study

 Departments and degree programmes grant approvals for JOO study rights if their resources allow it.

-The application process for JOO studies has two phases.
+The application process for JOO studies has two phases

 In the first phase, you must apply for your home university’s approval for the studies by using Uniarts Helsinki’s JOO application form.
 You must submit the form to Uniarts Helsinki no later than a month before the end of the JOO application period of the host university.